 It’s essential to be cautious of buying anything not previously yours, especially when the circumstances surrounding the sale seem suspicious.
 The item could be stolen property, and purchasing it could put you at risk of legal trouble or financial loss.
 If someone approaches you with an offer, you should decline politely and walk away.

 Tourists should be aware of scammers who give incorrect or misleading directions to steer them toward a specific shop or attraction.
 The scammer may work in cahoots with the shop owner or receive a commission for bringing tourists to a particular place.

 Always verify directions with a map or GPS before following them.
-It’s good to research the area beforehand so you have a general sense of where you’re going and what you’re looking for.
+It’s good to research the area beforehand to have a general sense of where you’re going and what you’re looking for.

 Tourist Traps and Scams

 Falling victim to tourist traps and scams can be a frustrating and costly experience for travelers.
-While it’s impossible to avoid these traps altogether, being aware of common scams and taking steps to protect yourself can go a long way in ensuring a safe and enjoyable trip.
+While avoiding these traps altogether is impossible, being aware of common scams and taking steps to protect yourself can go a long way in ensuring a safe and enjoyable trip.
 By staying alert, researching, and trusting your instincts, you can help reduce the risk of falling prey to scams and enjoy your travels.

 This article Watch Out!
 Don’t Fall for These Sneaky Tourist Scams originally appeared on Wander With Alex.
 Photo Credit: [@Jandruk/DepositPhotos]

 Alexandrea Sumuel is a travel writer and the founder of the Wander With Alex travel blog, where she provides vacationers and travel enthusiasts with trip ideas, travel guides, news, and itineraries.
 She travels to experience, eat, and explore-- and, on occasion, escape!
 Alex’s mission is to help people travel a little easier.